Chrismarsh/CHM/docs/configuration.rst

 *************

 CHM can save its state after a timestep, allowing CHM to resume from this timestep.
-Further details on the output format can be found in the :ref:Checkpointing section.
+Further details on the output format can be found in the :ref:`checkpointing` section.

 To enable checkpoints, ``save_checkpoint`` must be enabled and one of the ``on_*`` options must be supplied.
 Multiple ``on_*`` can be combined.
 For example, ``on_frequency`` and ``on_last`` can be combined to produce